Hello, podcast guest!

 There are many guides and how-tos out there for people who want to make podcasts.
 But what if someone's invited you to be on their podcast, and you don't know what you're supposed to do?

-Antony is best known as an author, but he's also a veteran podcaster with hundreds of shows as both host and guest to his credit.
-Check out his podcasts (including Writing and Breathing, where he chats with fellow authors) at this link.
+Antony is also a veteran podcaster, with hundreds of shows as both host and guest to his credit.

 Rule #1: Don't Panic!